Prelude: Authorial Intent

-Finally, in keeping with the tenet that education is the only thing that matters, Guardian Liberty Voice has developed an exceptional free tool specifically for the college freshman interested in maintaining a respectable GPA.
+Finally, in keeping with the tenet that education is the only thing that matters, The News School has developed an exceptional free tool specifically for the college freshman interested in maintaining a respectable GPA.
 The GLV CASH System combines both automation and hands-on work that can provide students with a glimpse of the grade they will likely receive on take-home essays and term papers.
 Since the service is 100 percent free, a student can direct their GLV representative to include the necessary corrections before returning the finished product to the student.

 Conclusion: Education Matters Most

-We like to think of ourselves as boldly inclusive, quintessential education pioneers with our sights ever fixed upon improving the quality of life for members of a world community who yearn to satisfy intellectual curiosity that is bursting at the seams.
+We like to think of ourselves as boldly inclusive, quintessential education pioneers with our sights ever fixed upon improving the quality of life for members of a world community who yearn to satisfy an intellectual curiosity that is bursting at the seams.
 We believe that the right to education is a right that must never be denied.
-In summary, lest we forget our augmentation of Coach Sanders’ inspirational remarks, I would pose an alternate redaction.
-We agree that “winning is not everything,” but it is education that is the only thing that matters, especially when objectively seeking freedom of thought.
-Inclusivity therefore serves the greater good because it promotes freedom and rejects the exclusion of others.
+In summary, lest we forget our augmentation of Coach Sanders’s inspirational remarks, I would pose an alternate redaction.
+We agree that “winning is not everything,” but education is the only thing that matters, especially when objectively seeking freedom of thought.
+Inclusivity, therefore, serves the greater good because it promotes freedom and rejects the exclusion of others.
 That is why education is the only thing that matters; the only thing that matters for all of us who value the human race.